 Paso Robles Police Dispatchers strive to render the highest level of service, working side by side with the community.
 When requesting services for non-emergency/non-life threatening situations, we ask the public to keep in mind that emergency calls have priority over non-emergency calls and response time is determined by call volume.

 The function of the Investigations (Detective) Bureau is to perform follow-up investigations into serious and involved crimes that cannot be handled by patrol alone.
-Police detectives typically receive preliminary investigations, assess leads, contact witnesses, interview suspects, prepare and serve search warrants, and prepare cases for presentation to the District Attorney.
+Police detectives typically receive preliminary investigations from patrol officers and assess leads, contact witnesses, interview suspects, prepare and serve search warrants, and prepare cases for presentation to the District Attorney.

 Most detectives work normal business hours, wear business attire, and drive unmarked vehicles.

-They are classified as police officers, and have all the discretionary powers to stop, detain and arrest that uniformed officers have.
+They are classified as police officers, and have all the discretionary powers to stop, detain and arrest individual just like patrol officers.
 Detectives do not normally take initial reports of crimes, although they are always available to the public for questions, advice, and to receive information regarding crimes.
-Detective assignments are typically made for a period of 34 years, require substantial and successful prior police patrol experience, and represent an important development point in an officers career.
+Detective assignments are typically made for a period of 2–4 years, require substantial and successful prior police patrol experience, and represent an important development point in an officer’s career.

-The Paso Robles Police Department Investigations Bureau is comprised of one Sergeant (Bureau Commander), three detectives working crimes against property and persons, one detective assigned to (NTF), San Luis Obispo County Narcotics Task Force and a Property/Evidence Technician.
+The Paso Robles Police Department Investigations Bureau is comprised of one Sergeant (Bureau Commander), two detectives working crimes against property and persons, two detectives assigned to the Special Enforcement Team (SET) and an Evidence Technician.

 The purpose of the Police Records Division is to keep track of the crime reports, traffic collision reports and citations that the officers generate.
 The Records Division has various responsibilities critical to the proper functioning of the police department.
 They perform departmental law enforcement record keeping, input of computer data and general clerical support duties, such as: